aspect-build/rules_js/docs/faq.md

 ## Bazel isn't seeing my changes to package.json

 rules_js relies on what's in the `pnpm-lock.yaml` file.
 Make sure your changes are reflected there.

-Want a Bazel test to assert the lockfile isn't stale?
-See our `examples/assert_lockfile_to_to_date`.
+Set `update_pnpm_lock` to True in your `npm_translate_lock` rule and Bazel will auto-update your `pnpm-lock.yaml` when any of its inputs change.
+When you do this, add all files required for pnpm to generate the `pnpm-lock.yaml` to the `data` attribute of `npm_translate_lock`.
+This will include the `pnpm-workspace.yaml` if it exists and all `package.json` files in your pnpm workspace.

 ## Can I edit files in `node_modules` for debugging?